jonathanoneill/jonathanoneill.github.io/_posts/2020-10-31-data-logger-part-1-hardware.md

 {% endhighlight %}

 Now we have data logging locally, the next part of the series will look at storing the data in a AWS Timestream database.

+The code for this post is available on [GitHub](https://github.com/jonathanoneill/data-logger-blog-post/tree/data-logger-part-1-hardware).